formkit/docs-content/essentials/styling.md

 ## Classes configuration

 The classes configuration option is similar to the classes prop, except it applies to all inputs the configuration is applied to.
-FormKit's unique configuration system allows for you to apply classes globally on your project or just inputs within a certain group or form.
+FormKit's unique configuration system allows for you to apply classes globally on your project or just inputs within a certain group or form:

 ### Global class configuration